DCG-SQL: Enhancing In-Context Learning for Text-to-SQL with Deep Contextual Schema Link Graph

 \subsection{Implementation Details}

-All experiments are conducted using the PyTorch framework on an A100 80GB GPU.
+All experiments are conducted on an A100 80GB GPU.
 Our method requires only small size of models for efficiency.
 For schema link graph construction, we train the schema pruning model based on RoBERTa-large, which has approximately 355 million parameters \cite{roberta}.
-To link schema with tables or columns, we set $\tau_{tab}$ and $\tau_{col}$ to 0.66 and 0.43, respectively.
+For schema linking, we set $\tau_{tab}$ and $\tau_{col}$ to 0.66 and 0.43, respectively.
 For graph-based demonstration retrieval, We train a graph encoder model based on a bi-encoder architecture~\cite{dpr}, where each encoder follows the Relation-Aware Transformer~\cite{relationtransformer} structure initialized with BERT-base~\cite{BERT}, totaling approximately 220 million parameters.

-To ensure a fair comparison, we reproduce experimental results or follow existing studies.
-For SQL generation, we use various hyper-scaled LLMs and small LLMs, including GPT-4, GPT-3.5-Turbo, DeepSeek-Coder-33B-Instruct, Llama 3.1-8B-Instruct, DeepSeek-Coder-6.7B-Instruct, and Llama 3.2-3B-Instruct~\cite{GPT-4,Deepseek,llama3}.
-In all experiments, the generation temperature is set to 0.5 demonstrations in our few-shot setting and our input prompt is introduced in Appendix~\ref{appendix:prompt}.
+For a fair comparison, we reproduce experimental results or follow existing studies.
+For SQL generation, we use various LLMs, including GPT-4, GPT-3.5-Turbo, DeepSeek-Coder-33B-Instruct, Llama 3.1-8B-Instruct, DeepSeek-Coder-6.7B-Instruct, and Llama 3.2-3B-Instruct~\cite{GPT-4,Deepseek,llama3}.
+In all experiments, the generation temperature is set to 0.
+We set 5 demonstrations for the few-shot setting and our input prompt is introduced in Appendix~\ref{appendix:prompt}.
 Training the pruning model took approximately 3 hours, while the graph encoder model was trained for 8 hours.
 We used spaCy \cite{spacy} and NLTK \cite{nltk} libraries for the edges between question tokens.